livia-ai/livia-ai.github.io/src/routes/blog/2022-06-exploring-similarity.md

 ## Comparing Approaches

 So far, we've built triplets for two different museums (the Belvedere and the Wien Museum), and - as written above - using two different methods: Sentence Embeddings and Graph Embeddings.
-As a next step, we now want to understand more about the real-world applicability of these two approaches.
+As a next step, we want to understand more about the real-world applicability of these two approaches.

 Both approaches present us with a quantitative measure of similarity that's... technically... accurate: metadata records that include many identical terms, keywords and wording (perhaps with the odd synonym thrown in) _will_ be reliably identified as similar.
-The real world isn't always that simple, unfortunately.
-Metadata isn't always rich enough to provide enough material for the algorithm; and curation may not always be consistent, even within the same institution and collection.
+But the real world isn't that simple, of course.
+Metadata isn't always rich enough to provide enough material for the algorithm (or even humans!) to judge whether two images are similar enough in terms of subject and themes; and curation may not always be consistent, even within the same institution and collection.

 That's why we need your help: [...]